johannvis/opssage/README.md

 ### Realtime session tokens

 Posting to `/secure/realtime-token` mints a short-lived OpenAI Realtime session configured for voice and text streaming.
 The response contains the session token your browser client should pass to OpenAI’s WebRTC/WebSocket endpoint.
-When the model issues a `function_call` named `secure_ping`, your client is responsible for calling `/secure/ping` with the bearer token and returning the result to the model.
+The default payload now omits function tools so the conversation behaves like a normal voice chat; add tools if you need GPT to call back into your APIs.

 ## Frontend PoC